The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-multiplexor.md

 ```
     Worker status: Stopped=s Idle=i Busy=b Killed=k Queued=q Msgs=m Activations=a

-Here, \"Stopped\" is the number of non-running workers, \"Idle\" is the
+Here, "Stopped" is the number of non-running workers, "Idle" is the
-number of idle workers, \"Busy\" is the number of busy workers,
+number of idle workers, "Busy" is the number of busy workers,
-\"Killed\" is the number of killed workers yet to be reaped, \"Queued\"
+"Killed" is the number of killed workers yet to be reaped, "Queued"
-is the number of queued requests, \"Msgs\" is the total number of
+is the number of queued requests, "Msgs" is the total number of
 messages processed since the multiplexor began running, and
-\"Activations\" is the number of times a Perl process has been started
+"Activations" is the number of times a Perl process has been started
 since the multiplexor began running.

 If you supply an *interval* of 0 (which is the default), no periodic